brendanwelzien/reading-notes/README.md

 # reading-notes
-Reading notes for Code 102d18
+Reading notes for Courses 102-401

 ## About Me
 I am Brendan, I am a student for code-102d18.